The Revolution in the Mirror is Closer than it Appears

 In an article for Evonomics, Lawrence Lessig writes, “ … the biggest danger to free markets comes not so much from antimarket advocates (the Communists and worse!) as from strong and successful market players eager to protect themselves from the next round of strong and successful market players.”

 Lessig is of course referring to historical precedent in which “old innovation” employs—or even revises—legal mechanisms as a means of protection against “new innovation”.
 The familiar narrative is one in which the legacy industry clings to power for as long as it can while new industry inexorably builds the market of tomorrow.
-Referring to the protectionist as capitalism’s biggest enemies, Lessig sets the stage as follows:
+Referring to the protectionists as capitalism’s biggest enemies, Lessig sets the stage as follows:

 “…there are only two things we can be certain of when talking of free markets: first that new innovation will change old; and second that old innovation will try to protect itself against the new.”

-In the article, he identifies this protectionism as exactly the kind of crony capitalism in Washington that ought to make allies of “progressives on the Left and free-market advocates on the Right”.
+In the article, he identifies this protectionism as the kind of crony capitalism in Washington that ought to make allies of “progressives on the Left and free-market advocates on the Right”.
 And indeed, this type of alliance did manifest in 2012 with the shouting down of the SOPA and PIPA bills, when we saw paradoxical solidarity among members as divergent as the ultra-conservative Heritage Foundation and the anarchic hacktivist group Anonymous.
 And those bills were certainly labeled “protectionist”, although there were no reasonable grounds for portraying either their intent or their mechanisms in that light.
-Still, one cannot deny that an overtone of rhetoric, which continues to muddy the waters, is a broad narrative of Old v New, with New having the advantage of at least appearing to be on the “right side” of history.
+Still, one cannot deny that one droning note of rhetoric, which continues to muddy the waters, is a broad narrative of Old v New, with New having the advantage of at least appearing to be on the “right side” of history.
 After all, history will tell you that New always wins.
 That’s why it’s called New.

 But the crucial detail Lessig leaves out of his otherwise reasonable premise is that New already won quite some time ago.
 The yearning revolution he’s talking about is in the rear-view mirror.
 The self-proclaimed innovators—the market leaders who are presently writing the future and leading the public debate—already have the lion’s share of wealth at their backs.
 Google, Apple, Facebook, UBER, Amazon, et al are not seedling enterprises trying to grow through the concrete and rusted barbed wire of outdated policy; they are the crown jewels of Wall Street and private equity with the capital to do just about anything they want and the PR budgets to tell the market that it’s what we want, too.
 Far from banging their heads against a wall of protectionism, New industry is actively and effectively rewriting policy and public opinion; and Lessig is correct that both progressives on the Left and free-market advocates on the Right are cheering them on.
 Though I don’t think he’s quite right that they should be.

-Neither progressives nor free-market advocates (and I personally consider myself both) should be bamboozled by the rhetoric of innovation yet to come.
+Neither progressives nor free-market advocates (and I personally consider myself a bit of both) should be bamboozled by the rhetoric of innovation yet to come.
 This is not to say that new inventions and new paradigms are not on the horizon—no doubt they are—only to propose that the corporations most likely to be at the forefront of the biggest changes, for better or worse, are already among the most financially and politically powerful entities in the world.
 And Lessig is right that the powerful will use protectionist measures to entrench their interests, but the funny thing about our market today—in which a company like UBER goes from start-up to a $60bn market cap in five years—is that Silicon Valley’s leaders and VCs have disrupted protectionism itself and renamed it progress.

 Not surprisingly, in this broader narrative about protectionism, Lessig invokes criticisms of both patent and copyright law.
 With regard to the former, he refers to an increase in patent litigation from 2007 to 2011, with particular focus on the “patent troll”, who might litigate away an otherwise useful innovation.
 Although patent trolls are a problem—the worst are sort of the ambulance-chasers of IP law—these actors do not generally represent a protectionist agenda for legacy business.
 Ironically enough, though, the Google and Facebook-backed “reform” bill HR-9 is a protectionist proposal inasmuch as its language so broadly defines “patent trolls” that the law could actually harm small, entrepreneurial inventors while entrenching already-big patent owners—like Google and Facebook.